 What is a Sak Yant Tattoo?

-What is a Real Traditional Thai Monk Tattoo?
+What is a Traditional Thai Bamboo Tattoo?

-Understanding the Sak Yant Tattoo | What is a Traditional Thai Tattoo
+Understanding the Traditional Thai Tattoo

 Sak Yant Explanation from Sak Yant Masters:

 What is a Sak Yant?
-The Sak Yant Tattoo is a Traditional Tattoo applied using the hand poke method by a holy man, while chanting prayers using a Steal Needle in either Ink (visible) or oil (invisible) that is started with an offering and ended with a Magical Blessing The Sak Yant Tattoo offers protection to the wearer and serves as a Talisman of Affirmation for a personal quality, quest or goal.
+The Sak Yant Tattoo is a Traditional Thai Tattoo applied using the hand poke method by a holy man, while chanting prayers using a Steal Needle in either Ink (visible) or oil (invisible) that is started with an offering and ended with a Magical Blessing The Sak Yant Tattoo offers protection to the wearer and serves as a Talisman of Affirmation for a personal quality, quest or goal.

 In this article, we will explore what a Sak Yant tattoo is (compared to a Fake ‘Bamboo tattoo’ promoted by normal tattoo parlors), its history, meaning, and how to get one.